-And Nashville has a great need for more software developers.
-Our economy is increasingly built on and around software - it's the engine that powers the future of health care, of publishing, of the music and entertainment, of logistics and other industries.
-Software is also the engine of new industries that are even now emerging.
-Yet at any given point in time there are dozens of unfilled software developer jobs in Nashville.
+Nashville needs more software developers.
+Our economy is increasingly built on and around software.
+Software is the engine that powers the future of health care, publishing, music and entertainment, logistics and other industries.
+Software is also the engine of new industries that are only now emerging.
+Yet, at any given point in time there are dozens of unfilled software developer jobs in Nashville.
 We need to develop and deepen the local talent pool.
-Our belief is that we can’t expect to make more than a dent in local demand for software talent by importing talent because every other major city in the country has exactly the same talent shortage as we do.
+We can’t expect to make more than a minor dent in local demand for software talent by importing talent because every other major city in the country has exactly the same talent shortage as we do.
 It is time for a little homegrown talent development on the tech side of Nashville.
 That’s where NSS comes in.

-We believe software development - the design and creation of websites, mobile apps, business systems, computer games, etc. - is a craft.
+We believe software development - the design and creation of websites, mobile applications, business systems, computer games, etc. - is a craft.
 Crafts are learned by working alongside and under the direction of a master craftsman.
-Therefore we learn to be a software developer best by being taught and mentored by other software professionals - people who build things from and with software.
-We learn best by doing.
+Therefore, student developers learn best by being taught and mentored by other software professionals - people who build things from and with software.

 Our training curriculum, our mentorship approach, and our apprenticeship program are all designed to provide the opportunity to lay down a solid foundation of knowledge and skill in the craft of software development.
-We’re focused on not just teaching computer languages and technology platforms but the principles behind how to solve problems, design effective and efficient solutions, and deliver high quality results.
+We’re focused on not just teaching computer languages and technology platforms but the principles behind solving problems, designing effective and efficient solutions, and delivering high quality results.

-We help students who have passion, aptitude, energy and commitment prepare themselves for a career as a professional software developer.
-We provide the necessary knowledge, experience and connections to qualify our students for a junior-level position as a software developer.
+We help students who have passion, aptitude, energy and commitment to prepare themselves for a career as a professional software developer.
+We provide the necessary knowledge, experience and connections to qualify our students for junior-level positions as software developers.
 We support our students as they invest in themselves and the chance for a career developing software.

-We are committed to building a stronger, more vibrant and faster-growing community of software designers and developers right here in Nashville.
-We know how stimulating and rewarding a career in software development can be.
-We know that there is a great deal of untapped talent in Nashville with the potential to learn the craft of software development.
+We are committed to building a stronger, more vibrant and faster-growing community of software designers and developers, right here in Nashville.
+We know how stimulating and rewarding a career in software development can be and we want to share that.
+There is a great deal of untapped talent in Nashville with the potential to learn the craft of software development.

 We leverage the existing community to help build the community.
 Our mentors are among the smartest, most creative and most experienced software craftspeople in Nashville.
-Our partner companies are some of the largest employers in Nashville as well as some of the fastest growing and highest potential tech ventures in the area.
-Our partners provide meaningful and challenging project work for our apprentices.
-They also plan to employ or contract with students when they leave our program.
+Our partner companies include some of the largest employers in Nashville, as well as some of the fastest growing and highest potential tech ventures in the area.
+They provide meaningful and challenging project work for our apprentices, valuable mentorship experience to our students, and employ numerous NSS graduates.

-Connecting our students to fellow apprentices, to mentors, to potential employers and to other innovative, creative folks in the Nashville technology world is another part of our community vision.
 An important element in a successful career is a strong and extensive professional network.
+Connecting our students to fellow apprentices, to mentors, to potential employers and to other innovative, creative folks in the Nashville technology world is a crucial part of our educational mission.
 We provide our students with an opportunity to establish connections to peers, to master software developers, to prospective clients and employers, and to other important influencers in the Nashville and national tech, startup and general business communities.

-Software development projects are team efforts.
-Multiple people.
-Multiple skill sets.
-Lots of different perspectives.
+Software development projects are team efforts with multiple people, multiple skill sets, and lots of different perspectives.
 That’s reality.
-Our mission is to ensure that our students understand that reality and are prepared to contribute productively in a team project environment.
+Our mission is to ensure that our students understand that reality and are prepared to contribute productively in a team environment.

 Collaboration is a value that’s bred deep in the Nashville creative community - we believe that goes back to Nashville’s songwriters.
-Songwriting in Nashville is a highly collaborative effort.
-The songwriting community works together in all sorts of combinations to craft great music.
-We also see that spirit in the open source software world which is a wide-open collaborative environment.
-Our students will become part of the extended Nashville creative community and work in a craft where all meaningful projects are team efforts.
-They need to be ready to play well with others.
+Songwriting in Nashville is a highly collaborative effort, in which the songwriting community works together in all sorts of combinations to craft great music.
+We also see that wide-open collaborative environment in the open source software world.
+Our students become part of the extended Nashville creative community, and work in a craft where all meaningful projects are team efforts.

 We give our students a running start on their career but they have the responsibility to keep going.
 One of the challenges of being a software professional is the constantly changing nature of technology.
-There's always something new to learn.
-There's always a new career frontier that needs to be conquered.
-There are many career paths that can be taken from a solid foundation of software professional skills but each path has its own specialized knowledge requirements.
+There is always something new to learn.
+There is always a new career frontier that needs to be conquered.
+There are many career paths that can be taken from a solid foundation of professional software development skills, but each path has its own specialized, and ever-changing, knowledge requirements.

-To help prepare our students for the requirement to constantly continue to learn, we believe we must teach our students how to learn.
-They must understand their own personal learning style, learn the types of educational material will be most helpful to them as they must learn new technologies in the future and feel comfortable with constantly pursuing new knowledge.
+To help prepare our students for the necessity of consistent life-long learning, we believe we must teach our students how to learn.
+They must understand their own personal learning style, learn the types of educational material that work best for them as individuals, and develop a deep level of comfort with constantly pursuing new knowledge.

-Our Evening Program (coming in 2013) is intended to support the continuing education needs of the entire Nashville software community.
-It provides an alternative to our full-time Bootcamp for those who seek to enter into a career in software development.
-It also provides a way for practicing software professionals to learn new technologies and expand their skill set.
+Our Evening Program takes this mission even further, by supporting the continuing education needs of the entire Nashville software community.
+The Part-Time (nights and weekends) Bootcamp provides an alternative to our full-time Bootcamp for those who seek to enter into a career in software development, while our Professional Development courses provide a way for practicing software professionals to learn new technologies and expand their skill set.